Software test report SilverFast HDR

 Comparison raw data elaboration digital camera - scanner

-In order to receive this raw data, one sets the scan type to "48 bits HDR colour" or "16 bits HDR gray tones" when scanning.
+In order to receive this raw data at color pictures, one sets the scan type to 48 bit HDR or 64 Bit HDRi when scanning.
+If you are scanning grayscale pictures it would be 16 bit HDR or 32 bit HDRi.
 All image settings are deactivated - one can only adjust the type of target, output quantity, output resolution and - if necessary - (de)activate the hardware-based dust and scratch correction; the scanning software produces a file, which contains the raw data of the scanner.
 Contrary to camera raw data here this are TIF files, which contain all color information.
 If one views this raw picture with a picture viewing- or a picture processing program, one sees a way to dark picture, which in principle contains all captured picture information, but is so however not yet usable.

 SilverFast HDR

-Here SilverFast HDR comes into the story.
+Now thats the part of SilverFast HDR.
 The program looks like - and can be operated like the SilverFast scanning software.
-If one opens with this program a raw-scan data file made in the just described way, one sees the picture how SilverFast would have scanned it with normal colour adjustment (thus not HDR).
-Now one can set all picture adjustments as used to by SilverFast.
+If one opens with this program a raw-scan data file made in the just described way, one sees the picture how SilverFast would have scanned it with normal color adjustment (thus not HDR).
+Now one can set all picture adjustments as usual at SilverFast.
 Everything what one would have normally adjusted before the scan, can now be set afterwards.
 If one achieved the desired result, one only needs to click on the process-button, which replaces the scan button of the normal SilverFast scanning software, specifiy the file name and receive the finished image file.

 SilverFast HDR studio has compared to SilverFast HDR some additional features like the automatic color optimization AACO, the support of the JPEG 2000 format, the function-extended soft masking USMPlus, the CloneTool and the printing tool PrinTao.